Is The Prairie Oyster Good and What Does It Taste Like?

 Why You Should Try The Weird Stuff.

 Nature loves courage, and always remember that no matter how weird or gross something is to you (be it food, drinks, clothing, music, entertainment, or anything), it’s somebody’s favorite thing in the world.
 You have to find out why.
 During your life, you will be presented with something (and I’m talking about objects and experiences) that you either find gross or strange (like the Prairie Oyster), and your first reaction is typically to make a face and reject it but don’t.
 Whatever it is you’re making a repulsed face at is somebody’s favorite thing in the world, and it is that happiness you should try and channel when experiencing anything new.
 It doesn’t mean you have to end up liking it, but you should always approach new experiences looking to find their joys.
-So take the risk and try something strange and remember this is someone’s favorite thing.
-You have to see why because there is no telling what path that curious experience may lead you to.
+So take the risk and try something strange.
 I learned this from Anthony Bourdain.
 I remember watching No Reservations in college and hearing him say before he eats anything new that he “remembers this is someone’s favorite dish in the whole world, and my job is to find out why.”